To support members to excel professionally, and promote occupation by providing resources, education and representation.

 - Biculturalism: Equity between the tangata whenua (Māori) and the tangata tiriti (non Māori) / Te nohoanga ngā tahitanga o te tangata, ko te kī tūhono mō ake tonu.

 - Integrity: The quality of being honest and following our principle / Te rangatiratanga o te tika, me te whai ake rā o ngā mātāpono.

 - Professionalism: High standards that characterise behaviour / Ko te taumata i whāia ko te āhua i wawatatia.

 - Collaboration: Work together in mutual effort and partnership towards goals / He ringa raupa, ka eke nga hiahia, ka tutuki nga wawata i tumanakotia.

 - Transparency: Visibility or accessibility of information / Te kitenga ake, te huarahi hoki, o te mohiotanga.

-* A mission is the reason why an Association exists, the need its meeting in the community.
+A mission is the reason an Association exists, and the need it is meeting in the community.

 A vision is what you see in the future for your community if the Association succeeds at its mission.